torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 statistics, so it's advisable to take an immediate action.

-By default, events are propagated upward until the event is handled, i.e. the events are not pass-through.
+By default, events are propagated upward until the event is handled, i.e. the events are yest pass-through.
 For example, you have three cgroups: A->B->C. Now you set up an event listener on cgroups A, B and C, and suppose group C experiences some pressure.
-In this situation, only group C will receive the notification, i.e. groups A and B will not receive it.
+In this situation, only group C will receive the yestification, i.e. groups A and B will yest receive it.
 This is done to avoid excessive "broadcasting" of messages, which disturbs the system and which is especially bad if we are low on memory or thrashing.
-Group B, will receive notification only if there are no event listers for group C.
+Group B, will receive yestification only if there are yes event listers for group C.

 There are three optional modes that specify different propagation behavior: